The alternate installation technique SPECIFICALLY for the Z-kit covered here:

 be used to remove material from the legs or a very sharp high angle

-If you go too far an easy trick is to build up the side of your barrel window either with pieces of paper CA glued together in situ, or for a more temporary solution pieces of a thin tape.
+If you go a little too far, you can use RTV paired with the V.6 installation aid to do a Z-kit type install.
+If you go a lot too far, or your window is simply far too deep, an easy trick is to build up the side of your barrel window either with pieces of paper CA glued together in situ or, again pairing with the V.6 installation aid and mold release, epoxy putty.
 Cut strips longer than necessary, square them at the ends, and make sure they sit shy of flush with the bore.
 Excess outside the bore can be trimmed off easily later.
 Using CA and paper is essentially creating a composite in situ, and can actually be easier than adjusting the legs shorter.
 Its not a hack at all, and is a very effective solution.
-This technique can also be used to rescue barrels which have been otherwise ruined by excessively deep windows.
+This technique can also be used to rescue barrels which have been otherwise ruined by modified excessively deep windows.

 Further improvement of the fit with the barrel on the outside can be

 accomplished with a thin strip of sandpaper.
 Credit goes to Maekii

 EngelMacher has used a shaving razor to accomplish the same thing. (again done to an R-hop on the barrel) People's response to this however has been mixed.